Ruble plummets as sanctions bite, sending Russians to banks

 The ruble slide recalled previous crises.
 The currency lost much of its value in the early 1990s after the end of the Soviet Union, with inflation and loss of value leading the government to lop three zeros off ruble notes in 1997.
 Then came a further drop after a 1998 financial crisis in which many depositors lost savings and yet another plunge in 2014 due to falling oil prices and sanctions imposed after Russia seized Ukraine’s Crimea peninsula.

 Russia’s central bank immediately stepped in to try to halt the slide of the ruble.
-It sharply raised its key interest rate Monday in a desperate attempt to shore up the currency and prevent a run on banks.
+It sharply raised its key interest rate in a desperate attempt to shore up the currency and prevent a run on banks.
+It also said the Moscow stock exchange would remain closed Monday.

 The bank hiked the benchmark rate to 20% from 9.5%.
 That followed a Western decision Sunday to freeze Russia's hard currency reserves, an unprecedented move that could have devastating consequences for the country's financial stability.